MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 The upstream processes for the *inventory to deliver* process include the following.

-- **Product and service lifecycle management**
+- **Concept to market**

+  Mandatory prerequisite: A service must exist before you can ship the service.

+- **Design to retire**

-  Mandatory prerequisite: An item or service needs to exist before you can begin to receive, handle inventory, or ship the product or service.
+  Mandatory prerequisite: An item must exist before you can begin to receive, handle inventory, or ship the product.

 - **Procure to pay**